OCamlPro/owi/README.md

 - [`owi conc`]: a concolic Wasm interpreter;
 - [`owi fmt`]: a formatter for Wasm;
 - [`owi opt`]: an optimizer for Wasm;
-- [`owi replay`]: run a module containing symbols with concrete values from a model produced by a previous symbolic execution
+- [`owi replay`]: run a module containing symbols with concrete values from a model produced by a previous symbolic execution;
 - [`owi run`]: a concrete Wasm interpreter;
 - [`owi rust`]: a bug finding tool for Rust code that performs symbolic execution by compiling to Wasm and using our symbolic Wasm interpreter;
 - [`owi script`]: an interpreter for [Wasm scripts];
 - [`owi sym`]: a symbolic Wasm interpreter;
 - [`owi validate`]: a validator for Wasm modules;
 - [`owi wasm2wat`]: a Wasm binary to text format translater;
-- [`owi wat2wasm`]: a Wasm text to binary format translater.
+- [`owi wat2wasm`]: a Wasm text to binary format translater;
+- [`owi zig`]: a bug finding tool for Zig code that performs symbolic execution by compiling to Wasm and using our symbolic Wasm interpreter.

 It also provides an [OCaml library] which allows for instance to [import OCaml functions in a Wasm module] in a type-safe way!